 Depending on the size of your pan, you may need to do this in batches so that the meat gets a chance to brown and slightly caramelise; if you add too much meat into a small pan, the meat will instead steam and turn grey (which is not necessarily bad but you will miss out of some of the flavours which you can only get by browning and caramelising the meat).

-Once all of the meat has been browned, I like to add some tomato paste to add extra tomato flavour to the chilli, and which also helps to give a nice colour to the chilli.
+Once all of the meat has been browned, add the spices.
+I also like to add some tomato paste to add extra tomato flavour to the chilli, and which also helps to give a nice colour to the chilli.

 Then add the canned tomatoes, kidney beans and chicken stock.